topofocus/active-orient/namespace.md

 is set to false, classes are allocated only, if a model-file is present.
 As a consequence, any appropopiate model-file is loaded.

-Any  previously allocated class can thus be extended, providing a proper model-file.
+Thus any previously allocated class can be extended, providing a proper model-file.
 For example: If we allocated a class «Contract« in the namspace »IB«, methods for this class are included from the model-dir specified in the gem *and* in the actual-model-directory ( in this case: model/ib/contract.rb ).